ryan-mcclue/ryan-mcclue/src/knowledge.md

 By storing certain amount of electrons and applying a certain voltage, output currents can be added together Size of transistor approaching size of atom, so Moore's law ending

-# FFT
-Convert from time-domain into frequency-domain to divide signal into various subcarrier frequencies.
-This allows to send parallel data, i.e. higher bandwidth in 5G FFT developed to detect nuclear testing Thermonuclear/hydrogen bomb first uses fission which triggers fusion Peace sign made by combining semaphores of N and D (nucler deterrant) Around 55 earthquakes a day
-So, FFT to have fast way determining underground nuclear tests

 # Ground
 Voltage is difference between two points.
 Ground is reference voltage (as in say a CPU, there is no literal ground)